lupasearch/lupasearch-client/docs/components/search-results.md

 - `clearFilters` - show clear all filters button in the toolbar;

 - `totalCount` - display total result count value in the search title summary;

+- `filtersCloseButton` - show a close button in the toolbar that closes filters sidebar.

 ## Search title position